xiaolingzhou98/Interpretable-weighting-framework/README.md

-# Explainable weighting framework
+# Interpretable weighting framework

-This is the code for the paper: Investigating the Weighting Mechanism Using an Explainable Weighting Framework<br>
+This is the code for the paper: Investigating the Weighting Mechanism Using an Interpretable Weighting Framework<br>

 Setups
 -------